-- 3.1 The time of the first Warning Signal for the first race of each day shall be as designated in the Event NOR and/or Event Notice for that event. - 3.2 If the Race Committee intends to start another race on the same day, it may display the second substitute (with no sound) while boats are finishing.
+- 3.1 The time of the first Warning Signal for the first race of each day shall be as designated in the Event SI's and/or Event Notice for that event. - 3.2 Flag "A" displayed with no sound while boats are finishing means, 'no more racing that day.'